 While prescription pills are now linked to heart issues, injection-based drug use has been known to cause serious issues in the heart.
-The most notable of which is the incidence of infection in the heart.
-Infections often occur around the valves of the heart as germs from the injection site circulate through the body’s blood vessels.
+One of the most notable cardiac complications is the incidence of bacterial infection in the heart.
+Infections often occur within the valves of the heart as bacteria, fungi, and/or other germs from the injection site circulate through the body’s blood vessels.

 If it’s too late for a treatment of antibiotics, an intravenous heroin user may need to have their infected valves replaced.
 Once replaced, the valves will be even more susceptible to infection and may require further replacement surgeries if their use disorder isn’t completely managed.
 Some doctors are running out of patience for patients that come in for multiple heart surgeries while making little effort to combat their injection habits.